 We have incurred limited recourse, property specific mortgage debt secured by certain of our hotels.
 In the event of default, the lender may only foreclose on the secured assets; however, in the event of fraud, misapplication of funds or other customary recourse provisions, the lender may seek payment from us.
-As of March 31, 2024, four of our 36 hotels were secured by mortgage debt.
-We have one mortgage loan that matures in the current year, which has a principal balance of \$73.9 million as of March 31, 2024.
-We intend to repay this mortgage loan using cash on hand.
+As of September 30, 2024, three of our 36 hotels were secured by mortgage debt.
+On August 6, 2024, we paid off \$73.3 million outstanding on the Courtyard New York Manhattan/Midtown East mortgage loan using cash on hand.
+We intend to refinance the other mortgage loans that mature in 2025 as they approach their respective maturity dates.
+In the case that refinancing options are not attractive, we may repay such mortgage loans using our senior unsecured revolving credit facility.

 Our mortgage debt contains certain property specific covenants and restrictions, including minimum debt service coverage ratios or debt yields that trigger "cash trap" provisions, as well as restrictions on incurring additional debt without lender consent.
 Such cash trap provisions are triggered when the hotel's operating results fall below a certain debt service coverage ratio or debt yield.
 When these provisions are triggered, all of the excess cash flow generated by the hotel is deposited directly into cash management accounts for the benefit of our lenders until a specified debt service coverage ratio or debt yield is reached and maintained for a certain period of time.
 Such provisions do not provide the lender the right to accelerate repayment of the underlying debt.
-We had no cash trapped as of March 31, 2024 and December 31, 2023.
+We had no cash traps in effect as of September 30, 2024 and December 31, 2023.